rknuus/pensieve/DESIGN.md

 When combined with perspective settings from a slight top-left angle on the parent containers, the visualization looks quite realistic.

+## Interacting
+### Mouse vs. keyboard
+Using the mouse for drag and drop operations (e.g. of cards) is an obvious choice.
+The question is whether all other interactions should also be controlled by the mouse or by the keyboard.
+The reason why I opted for the keyboard is simplicity.
+Because it allowed me to focus on implementing basic functionality and not having to worry about the complexity of distinguishing similar but different interactions, e.g. whether a card in a box should be flipped or dragged.

 ## Troubleshooting
 * When a boolean parameter passed to a Svelte component does not have the expected effect (e.g. `alwaysShow="false"`) check if the value is braced correctly: `alwaysShow="{false}"`.
 That's a tricky one, because a string might evaluate to a wrong value, while it prints the expected value in `$: console.log(alwaysShow)` expressions.